zcrayman/tut-rest/2/README.md

 Next we need to field a request for all the Orders available in the system.
 To

+## Where did the response content get generated from?

+### Using JAXB to marshall Objects into Content

 Mention the split of Commands from Queries across two controllers, for mutating requests and non-mutating ones.